-Kids’ crowd pleasers Demi Lovato and Nick Jonas perform this year with the Boston Pops at the Charles River Esplanade.
+Crowd pleasers Andy Grammer and Melissa Etheridge perform this year with the Boston Pops at the Charles River Esplanade.
 July 4.

 The largest Fourth of July festival in the country, Boston Harborfest cuts no traditional corners — expect a Navy warship, the Queen Mary 2, lawn movies and dazzling fireworks.
-July 1–4.
+June 30–July 2.

 Gloucester Schooner Festival